Before The Defense

 The cost of thesis preparation and copying is the responsibility of the student.
 Students should notify the TBS Program Coordinator before the actual process of preparing the thesis is started.
 In this manner, the Program Coordinator can assist the student with the complex process of meeting all due dates for this final part of the PhD process.

 The PhD thesis defense in Translational Biomedical Sciences is held in the following format: The first hour of the exam is a public seminar open to the faculty, students, research staff at the University, and as well as any guests.
 The student’s presentation should last about 45-50 minutes, with about 10-15 minutes allowed at the conclusion for questions from the audience.
 The student should be selective about the material presented, so that the seminar does not exceed the time available.
 Notes, slides, charts, and the usual visual aids for a seminar are permitted; however, the student needs to make arrangements for special audiovisual equipment well in advance.
 Following the seminar, the student and the examining committee will adjourn to a closed session, where the remainder of the exam will be conducted.

 At the start of the closed-door exam, the student will be asked to leave the room for a short period of time.
 Upon returning to the room, questioning for the oral exam typically lasts 1.5-2.5 hrs.
 At the end of the oral exam, the student will be asked to leave the room.
 The committee will come to consensus regarding whether or not the student passed.
 The results of the closed oral exam and any changes required in the written document are communicated directly (verbally) to the student immediately at the end of the exam.
-The Chair of the examination committee is charged with the responsibility of conveying the results of the examination in writing to the Senior Associate Dean for Graduate Education and the Vice-Provost and Dean of Graduate Studies.
+The Chair of the examination committee is charged with the responsibility of conveying the results of the examination in writing to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs and the Vice-Provost and Dean of Graduate Studies.